keikai/doc/dev-ref/adv/Custom_Formula_Functions.md

 - Line 14: You should create a public static method with the same signature because Spreadsheet recognizes your function method by the signature.
-- Line 19:
-<javadoc directory="keikai">org.zkoss.poi.ss.formula.TwoDEval</javadoc>
-is a common interface that represents a range of cells.
+- Line 19: `org.zkoss.poi.ss.formula.TwoDEval` is a common interface that represents a range of cells.
 Process it to make your function accepts an argument like A1:B2.
 In our example, we just get each text cell of it and ignore others.
-- Line 34:
-<javadoc directory="keikai">org.zkoss.poi.ss.formula.eval.RefEval</javadoc>
-represents an evaluation of a cell reference like "C18".
+- Line 34: `org.zkoss.poi.ss.formula.eval.RefEval` represents an evaluation of a cell reference like "C18".
-- Line 41:
-<javadoc directory="keikai">org.zkoss.poi.ss.formula.eval.StringEval</javadoc>
-is the evaluation result of a string like "abc".
+- Line 41: `org.zkoss.poi.ss.formula.eval.StringEval` is the evaluation result of a string like "abc".
 - Line 53: We recommend you to throw an `EvaluationException` when you encounter an error condition.
 Because Spreadsheet will catch and handle it gracefully for you.
 - Line 54: Return an object of `ValueEval`'s subtype according to your result.

 # Declare a Custom Function in a ZUL Page